 Content management software (CMS) increases the ease of publishing and editing content online.

 Most modern marketers use some sort of content management software (CMS).
 WordPress, the most popular CMS, powers nearly 40% of all websites and owns 64% of the CMS market share.

 Popular content management tools: WordPress, Drupal, Ghost, Wix, Squarespace

 Marketing automation software is used to make every customer feel like they have a personal marketer working at your company.

-Marketing automation is one of the most powerful categories of marketing software as it allows you to scale your efforts (almost) indefinitely.
+Marketing automation is 1 of the most powerful categories of marketing software, as it allows your marketing team to scale your efforts (almost) indefinitely.

-You got into business to do what you love, not send emails and spend your entire day in a spreadsheet.
-The best marketing automation software helps you automate all of the tasks that you don’t have time for.
+You got into business to do what you love, not send emails and spend your entire day on a spreadsheet.
+The best marketing automation software helps you automate all of the marketing tasks that you don’t have time for.

 Before coming on board at HSD Metrics, they had no idea how marketing worked, let alone marketing automation and the best practices associated.
 With ActiveCampaign I’ve been able to clearly articulate both the importance of these best practices as well as how to best implement them no matter the skill level of the individual that will be performing the execution.– Jacob B.

 Active Campaign has powerful features, like many other marketing automation platforms, but my favorite thing about it is how user friendly it is.– Todd T.